Skip to main content

 Understanding Peripheral Artery Disease

 At Townsen Physician Group, we know that Houston peripheral artery disease (PAD) can cause leg pain, numbness, and mobility limitations, affecting daily activities and quality of life.
-Peripheral Artery Disease (PAD) occurs when arteries in the legs or arms narrow due to plaque buildup, restricting blood flow.
-Don’t let this condition develop in secret and threaten your health.
+PAD occurs when arteries narrow due to plaque buildup, restricting blood flow.
+If you need a health clinic near me, our team can help you take the next step.

 Why Houston Trusts Townsen Physician Group

 Townsen Physician Group provides expert vascular care with a patient-focused approach.
-Using advanced imaging and precise evaluation, our team of experienced clinicians develops individualized plans to manage PAD safely and effectively, all in a supportive environment.
+Using advanced imaging and precise evaluation, our experienced clinicians develop individualized plans to manage PAD safely and effectively in a supportive environment at a medical clinic near me.

 transparent image for spacing